-With new starters beginning a job while still working remotely, ACCA’s Clive Webb offers advice on how to onboard successfully during the pandemic
+With new starters beginning a job while still working remotely, ACCA’s Clive Webb offers advice on how to onboard successfully

 First impressions are one of the most influential factors for us as individuals.
 The first impression of a new employer will define attitudes, but in the world of remote working both the employer and employee face new challenges in making this a success.

 Onboarding programmes that form the heart of these first impressions need to be rethought.
 As employers this is our first, and only, opportunity to impress.

 Objective of onboarding programmes

 The objective of the onboarding programme can be defined as bringing an individual successfully into an organisation so that they understand:

 - what the purpose of their role is and the expectations of them as a result;

 - how their role contributes to the success of the organisation in achieving its purpose;

 - how they contribute directly to their team in achieving this; and,